subatuba21/subatuba21/README.md

 ## A bit about me

+Currently, I'm a junior at Amador Valley High School.
+I have a deep interest in multiple facets of CS, including web development, data science, machine learning, and more.
+My projects so far have been centered around social good, creating helpul web interfaces for my high school and developing useful applications for Hack4Impact.

 <!--
 **subatuba21/subatuba21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.